-In order for the user to connect to the OData source, the users directory account will need to be connected to a GP User account.
+The users directory account will need to be connected to a GP User account in order for the user to connect to the OData source.
 Without this connection, you will receive errors when connecting to your data source.

 Step 5: Test connection.